DK Havenergi

 Politik

-It came as a bit of a shock to most in the wind turbine industry when the press release from the Danish Energy Agency ticked in: The agency has put the case processing of offshore wind turbine projects and other renewable energy projects under the open door scheme on hold.
+It came as a bit of a shock to most in the wind turbine industry when the press release from the Danish Energy Agency came in: The agency has put the processing of offshore wind turbine projects and other renewable energy projects under the open door scheme on hold.

-The Ministry of Climate, Energy and Supply, in dialogue with the government's State Aid Secretariat, has assessed that the granting of permits for offshore wind turbine projects and other renewable energy projects under the open door scheme may be in breach of EU law.
+The Ministry of Climate, Energy and Utilities has, in dialogue with the government's State Aid Secretariat, assessed that granting permits for offshore wind turbine projects and other renewable energy projects under the open door scheme may be in breach of EU law.

-- It was almost like I froze when I heard about the Danish Energy Agency's decision.
-This is not just a matter between the state and the EU, but something that has huge consequences for the existing projects that are underway in the municipalities, says Birgit S. Hansen (S), mayor of Frederikshavn Municipality and chairman of KL's Climate and Environment Committee.
+- I almost froze when I heard about the Danish Energy Agency's decision.
+This is not just a matter between the state and the EU, but it is something that has huge consequences for the existing projects that are underway in the municipalities, says Birgit S. Hansen (S), mayor of Frederikshavn Municipality and chairman of the Municipality's Climate and Environment Committee.

-Because with the state putting the case processing on hold, a number of municipalities must now wait even longer for a clarification for the applications that the Energy Agency has received for areas off the municipalities' coast.
+Because the state is putting the case processing on hold, a number of municipalities must now wait even longer for clarification on the applications that the Danish Energy Agency has received for areas off the coast of the municipalities.

-Kommunen.dk's previous mapping of the latest round of applications showed that the Danish Energy Agency had received 27 applications for new offshore wind farms in the first half of 2022.
+Kommunen.dk's previous mapping of the latest application round showed that the Danish Energy Agency had received 27 applications for new offshore wind farms in the first half of 2022.

-Of these, 11 projects are located off the municipalities' coast, where the municipalities' right of veto applies.
-The municipalities are therefore a decisive actor in the process and have therefore been involved from the start:
+Of these, 11 projects are located off the coast of the municipalities, where the municipalities have veto rights.
+Therefore, the municipalities are a crucial player in the process and have therefore been involved from the start:

-- Although it is the state that has the final decision, these projects always start with an inquiry at the mayor's office, says Birgit S. Hansen.
+- Even though it is the state that has the final decision, these projects always start with an inquiry at the mayor's office, says Birgit S. Hansen.

-The developers like to consult the municipalities early on in order to organize the project in such a way that it is possible to secure support from the local population.
-And there are plenty of advantages in the projects for the municipalities, shows a previous survey among the mayors, which Birgit S. Hansen also emphasizes:
+The developers are happy to consult the municipalities early on in order to organize the project in such a way that it is possible to secure support from the local population.
+And there are plenty of benefits in the projects for the municipalities, according to a previous survey among the mayors, which Birgit S. Hansen also emphasizes:

-- It is about jobs, green electricity for the companies, local investors, tourism and not least the citizens, who have an expectation that we also contribute to the green transition, she says.
+- It's about jobs, green electricity for businesses, local investors, tourism and not least the citizens, who have an expectation that we also contribute to the green transition, she says.

-The handbrake on the scheme, which was introduced in 1999, specifically means that the case processing of projects for more than 20 GW of offshore wind is put on hold, according to Green Power Denmark.
+The handbrake on the scheme, which was introduced in 1999, means in concrete terms that the processing of projects for more than 20 GW of offshore wind is put on hold, according to Green Power Denmark.

-- It is a serious situation for the green transition and especially for the market players who are ready to invest in this form of offshore wind.
-There should be no doubt that I am deeply frustrated that, at a time when we need more green energy so much, we are now in this situation.
-But rules must be observed, and I respect that the Danish Energy Agency must act at the risk of conflict with EU law, Lars Aagaard stated on Monday in a press release from the Ministry of Climate, Energy and Supply.
+- This is a serious situation for the green transition and especially for the market players who are ready to invest in this type of offshore wind.
+There should be no doubt that I am deeply frustrated that at a time when we need more green energy so much, we are now in this situation.
+But rules must be followed, and I respect that the Danish Energy Agency must act on a risk of conflict with EU law, said Lars Aagaard on Monday in a press release from the Ministry of Climate, Energy and Utilities.

-The EU challenge, in short, is that the open door scheme is based on a first-come, first-served principle, where private companies bid on areas that have not already been reserved by the state for tendering offshore wind.
-With the first-come, first-served principle, the developers do not have to pay the state for land, which may therefore be in breach of the EU's competition rules.
+In short, the EU challenge is that the open door scheme is based on a first-come, first-served principle, where private companies bid on areas that are not already reserved by the state for offshore wind tenders.
+With the first-come, first-served principle, developers avoid having to pay the state for land, which could therefore be in breach of EU competition rules.

-However, it is not unimportant that the state also misses out on a good income for the seabed, which can turn out to be worth a lot of money.
-The latest state tender for offshore wind, Thor Offshore Wind Farm, is expected to bring the state DKK 2.8 billion.
+However, it is not unimportant that the state also misses out on a handsome income for the seabed, which could prove to be worth a lot of money.
+The latest state tender for offshore wind, Thor Offshore Wind Farm, is expected to bring the state 2.8 billion.
 DKK.

 “Scandalous” decision

-In the industry, to say the least, people are surprised and frustrated by the government's decision.
+The industry is, to say the least, surprised and frustrated by the government’s decision.

 - This is scandalous.
-Now we are only left with the planned nine gigawatts of offshore wind, for which tenders have not started at all.
-At the same time, we see that the expansion of wind turbines and solar cells on land is creeping along, says Kristine Grunnet, head of department for offshore wind at Green Power Denmark.
+Now we are only left with the planned nine gigawatts of offshore wind, where the tenders have not even started.
+At the same time, we see that the expansion of wind turbines and solar cells on land is progressing at a snail’s pace, says Kristine Grunnet, head of the offshore wind department at Green Power Denmark.

-Less than a year ago, the Folketing adopted an adjustment to the Open Door scheme, where the municipalities, among other things, exchanged their right of objection for a right of veto.
-In this connection, the Folketing found that the bill did not contain aspects of EU law.
-Therefore, to say the least, it is a surprising move that the government has taken by closing the scheme completely, says Kristine Grunnet.
+Less than a year ago, the Danish Parliament adopted an adjustment to the Open Door Scheme, in which municipalities were, among other things, given the right to object to a right of veto.
+In this connection, the Danish Parliament found that the bill did not contain EU legal aspects.
+Therefore, it is a surprising move, to say the least, for the government to close the scheme completely, says Kristine Grunnet.

-- The open door rules have existed for almost 25 years, and the companies have spent money and effort in good faith to apply for permission to build offshore wind turbines.
-It is unheard of and extremely damaging to trust if doubts generally arise about the applicable rules.
+- The open door rules have existed for almost 25 years, and companies have spent money and effort in good faith to apply for permission to build offshore wind turbines.
+It is unheard of and extremely harmful to trust if doubts generally arise about the current rules.

 The government has just called for negotiations on the upcoming state tenders for offshore wind farms.
-However, the negotiations on the state tenders do not solve the challenge of lack of electricity, as the state tenders have historically taken longer to realize than projects through the open door scheme.
+However, the negotiations on the state tenders do not solve the challenge of a lack of electricity, as state tenders have historically taken longer to realise than projects through the open door scheme.

-Lars Aagaard has already been called into consultation, while Prime Minister Mette Frederiksen (S) has assured that a clarification of the challenges to the scheme will be found as soon as possible.
-But until then, there is "total uncertainty" about the scheme and not least the project applications that have been sent out, says Kristine Grunnet.
+Lars Aagaard has already been called in for consultation, while Prime Minister Mette Frederiksen (S) has assured that clarification of the challenges for the scheme will be found as soon as possible.
+But until then, there is “total uncertainty” about the scheme and not least the project applications that have been sent out, says Kristine Grunnet.

-She does not want to speculate on whether the government wants more control over the development of offshore wind or more income in the style of government tenders.
+She does not want to speculate on whether the government wants more control over the development of offshore wind or more income in the style of the state tenders.

 - We do not know what the government's motives are.
-But this is the reverse world compared to what we have seen before.
+But this is the opposite of what we have seen before.
 Investors and companies are ready.
-They are willing to throw themselves into the projects at no cost to the state.
-On the contrary, they will make a financial contribution to the municipalities and possibly the state treasury.
+They are willing to throw themselves into the projects without costs for the state.
+On the contrary, they want to make a financial contribution to the municipalities and possibly the treasury.
 But the government says no thanks.
 It is difficult to understand, she says.

-Lars Aagaard's party chairman, Lars Løkke Rasmussen (M), opened up last autumn that companies that had to apply through the scheme had to pay "a social contribution" without getting any closer.
+Lars Aagaard's party chairman, Lars Løkke Rasmussen (M), last autumn suggested that companies applying through the scheme would have to pay "a social contribution" without going into detail.

-In advance, the companies pay into the so-called Green Pool scheme, from which the municipalities receive money.
-Based on the projects that the Danish Energy Agency has received in the latest application window, the affected municipalities can receive up to DKK 1-2 billion.
-DKK through the scheme.
+Companies already pay into the so-called Green Pool scheme, from which municipalities receive money.
+Based on the projects the Danish Energy Agency has received in the latest application window, the affected municipalities could receive up to 1-2 billion DKK through the scheme.

 New distribution for debate

-If the companies have to pay the state for access to the land, the income from the projects will logically be reduced.
-However, Birgit S. Hansen is not afraid that this will stop companies from applying for the attractive locations for offshore wind farms in the future.
+If companies have to pay the state for access to the areas, the income from the projects will logically be less.
+Birgit S. Hansen, however, is not afraid that this will stop companies from applying for the attractive locations for offshore wind farms in the future.

-KL wants the local communities to have an even bigger piece of the pie going forward in the form of local funds that, in addition to the Green Pool scheme, can contribute to creating support and development locally.
+KL wants local communities to receive an even bigger piece of the pie in the future in the form of local funds that, in addition to the Green Fund scheme, can contribute to creating support and development locally.

-- It is clear that there will be less money if the state is also to have a bite.
+- It is clear that there will be less money if the state is also to have a piece.
 It is clear that a local return must not stand in the way of these projects being realised, but there must be a balance.
-It is us in the municipalities who have to build up the coast and live with the wind turbines, so we don't end up having to duck our necks, says Birgit S. Hansen.
+It is we in the municipalities who must build a coast and live with the wind turbines, so we will not be left behind, says Birgit S. Hansen.

-First of all, she wants the government to solve the EU challenge as soon as possible, and that you can then look at how the cake should be cut.
+First and foremost, she wants the government to solve the EU challenge as quickly as possible, and then to look at how the pie should be cut.

-Kristine Grunnet hopes that the government will maintain the conditions that were in force when the developers applied for access to the sea and coastal areas, and that legislation is not made with retroactive effect:
+Kristine Grunnet hopes that the government will maintain the conditions that applied when the developers applied for access to the sea and coastal areas, and that legislation will not be made retroactively:

-- It will be a huge stretch.
-Having said that, we are entering into a constructive dialogue with the government about how we can resolve this chaos in the first place.
-We are aware that the offshore wind resources in Denmark belong to all of us, and we would like to have a dialogue about how the industry can make a meaningful contribution to society, while at the same time it is still possible to invest in offshore wind farms in the future, she says.
+- It will be a huge hurdle.
+Having said that, we are entering into a constructive dialogue with the government about how we can initially resolve this chaos.
+We are aware that the offshore wind resources in Denmark belong to all of us, and we would like to have a dialogue about how the industry can make a meaningful contribution to society, while at the same time making it still possible to invest in offshore wind farms in the future, she says.

-However, she also makes it clear that the cake does not get bigger by cutting it into several pieces:
+However, she also makes it clear that the cake will not get bigger by having to cut it into more pieces:

-- We plant windmills – not money trees.
-We think it is reasonable to maintain the contribution to the municipalities, because it contributes to the local communities.
+- We plant wind turbines – not money trees.
+We think it is reasonable to maintain the contribution to the municipalities because it contributes to the local communities.
 If the state is to receive more, it may affect the contribution to the municipalities.

 This article was previously published by DOI.dk's sister media Kommunen.dk.